daskol/typst-templates/neurips/main.typ

   url("http://www.neurips.cc/")
 }))

-The file `neurips_2026.pdf` contains these instructions and illustrates the various formatting requirements your NeurIPS paper must satisfy.

-The only supported style file for NeurIPS 2026 is `neurips_2026.sty`, rewritten for #LaTeXe. *Previous style files for #LaTeX 2.09, Microsoft Word, and RTF are no longer supported!*
+The only supported style file for NeurIPS 2026 is `neurips_2026.sty`, rewritten for #LaTeXe. *Previous style files for LATEX 2.09, Microsoft Word, and RTF are no longer supported.*

-The #LaTeX style file contains three optional arguments: `final`, which creates a camera-ready copy, `preprint`, which creates a preprint for submission to, e.g., arXiv, and `nonatbib`, which will not load the `natbib` package for you in case of package clash.
+The #LaTeX style file contains three optional arguments:

+- `final`, which creates a camera-ready copy,
+- `preprint`, which creates a preprint for submission to, e.g., arXiv,
+- `nonatbib`, which will not load the natbib package for you in case of package clash.

 #paragraph[Preprint option] If you wish to post a preprint of your work online,
 e.g., on arXiv, using the NeurIPS style, please use the `preprint` option.
 This